-NEWS: Expanded Lighthouse Tours, Researchers Explore Lighthouse Archives, Lighthouse Survives Sandy, Helps in Recovery Effort, Lighthouse Challenge Successfully Completed, Wells Fargo Grant, Latest Lighthouse Poster, Keeper Hawkey Details Emerge, Third Graders at Lighthouse ,Broadcasting From Lighthouse, Students from Abroad Visit Lighthouse, Girl Scouts Lead Lighthouse Tours, Keeper's Descendants Visit Lighthouse with Scouts, Lighthouse Junior Members.
+NEWS: First Holiday Night Climb December 15, Lighthouse Challenge Success 2013, Colette Casey Membership Drive, Lighthouse Friends Gather at Nautical Night Party, Expanded Lighthouse Tours, Researchers Explore Lighthouse Archives, Lighthouse Survives Sandy, Helps in Recovery Effort, Wells Fargo Grant, Keeper Hawkey Details Emerge, Third Graders at Lighthouse ,Broadcasting From Lighthouse, Students from Abroad Visit Lighthouse, Girl Scouts Lead Lighthouse Tours, Keeper's Descendants Visit Lighthouse with Scouts, Lighthouse Junior Members.

 GROUP TOURS YEAR-ROUND: Groups tours are conducted year-round by prior arrangement.
 To arrange a group tour, please submit your request through the website's Contact Us page, or call us 732-974-0514, or write Sea Girt Lighthouse Citizens Committee, P.O.
 Box 83, Sea Girt, NJ 08750.